bedita/docs/source/endpoints/users.rst

 =================

 You can manage user data by using ``/users`` endpoint.
-It provides users management: creation, data retrieval, modification and removal.
+It provides users management: creation, data retrieval, modification, removal and roles associations.

 Create a user
 -------------